-Between September and October, a delegation from the Open Dialog Foundation visited the European Parliament and the Parliamentary Assembly of the Council of Europe (PACE) to address the human rights situation and the issue of political prisoners in Moldova and Kazakhstan, as well as the recent violations of civil liberties in Poland.
+Between September and October, a delegation from the Open Dialogue Foundation visited the European Parliament and the Parliamentary Assembly of the Council of Europe (PACE) to address the human rights situation and the issue of political prisoners in Moldova and Kazakhstan, as well as the recent violations of civil liberties in Poland.

 On this occasion, the ODF organised face-to-face meetings with ambassadors of Permanent Representations to the European Union and Council of Europe, representatives of the EEAS, several advisory bodies, and deputies of PACE and the EP from across the political spectrum and different European countries.

-In particular, a delegation composed of Lyudmyla Kozlovska, President of the Open Dialog Foundation; Alexei Tulbure, former Ambassador of Moldova to the United Nations and the Council of Europe, Ana Ursachi, Moldovan lawyer and human rights defender, and Dzhamilya Aimbetova-Tokmadi, wife of Kazakh political prisoner Muratkhan Tokmadi, met with deputies of the European Parliament between 25 and 27 September, 2017.
+In particular, a delegation composed of Lyudmyla Kozlovska, President of the Open Dialogue Foundation; Alexei Tulbure, former Ambassador of Moldova to the United Nations and the Council of Europe, Ana Ursachi, Moldovan lawyer and human rights defender, and Dzhamilya Aimbetova-Tokmadi, wife of Kazakh political prisoner Muratkhan Tokmadi, met with deputies of the European Parliament between 25 and 27 September, 2017.

 The delegation addressed the upcoming EU/Kazakhstan Enhanced Partnership and Cooperation Agreement and stressed its conditionality upon the immediate release of political prisoners and the cessation of political persecution in the country.